NixNeovim/NixNeovim/README.md

-# Forked

-This is originally based on [pta2002/nixvim](https://github.com/pta2002/nixvim).
-However, this fork contains more modules and cleaner code.

 # NixNeovim - A Neovim configuration module for nix

 This flake provides modules for NixOS and Home Manager, which provide the `nixvim` configuration options.
 Using `nixvim`, you can configure Neovim, including plugins, through nix.
 This makes your Neovim config reproducible, and easier to manage.

+#### Forked

+This is originally based on [pta2002/nixvim](https://github.com/pta2002/nixvim).
+However, NixNeovim contains more modules and cleaner code.

 ## Get Ready